 A bountiful selection of hearty indulgence, charcuterie boards are a great addition to any party or gathering!
 The art of preparing one may seem complicated but we're going to show you exactly what you need to make an impressive spread for your guests!

-Ultimately when it comes down to it, a charcuterie board is a broad assortment of cured meats, both hard and soft style cheeses, bread and crackers, fruits, purees, spreads, and jams.
+Ultimately when it comes down to it, a charcuterie board is an assortment of cured meats, both hard and soft style cheeses, bread and crackers, fruits, purees, spreads, and jams.
 Simple, right?
 Listen, you may have see beautiful boards posted on blogs (wait a second...) or your favorite Food Network host giving you the inside deets on what to use but they all come down to these basic requirements: meats, cheeses, and fixings!
 And we know you can handle that!
 So let's break down what you need to add to your shopping list so you can get to building your own board!

 Your Building Blocks